Curriculum in Archaeology

-Students with a grade point average of 3.2 or higher are eligible to pursue a degree with honors.
+Students with a grade point average of 3.3 or higher are eligible to pursue a degree with honors.
 A student who wishes to take this track should identify and contact a faculty thesis advisor before the end of the junior year.
 During the senior year the student enrolls in a two-semester course sequence, ARCH 691H and 692H, which provides the opportunity to carry out an independent research project and write a thesis under the direction of the faculty advisor.
+Prior to registering for the honors courses, the student and faculty mentor must fill out a contract and have it signed by the curriculum's director of undergraduate studies.
 The thesis is evaluated by a committee consisting of the advisor and two readers.
-The advisor and at least one reader must be members of the Curriculum in Archaeology’s faculty.
+The advisor and at least one reader must be members of the Curriculum in Archaeology's faculty.
 A student who successfully completes the thesis may be awarded honors or highest honors by the committee.
 Highest honors is awarded only in cases where the thesis is judged to be exceptional in comparison to other such works.

 Special Opportunities in Archaeology